Skip to content

 A function to smooth the polygons.
 The function should take a shapely Polygon

 as input and return a shapely Polygon.
+Defaults to `uniform_smooth`, which

 returns: